Hermosa, Chicago: Hermosa

 While Hermosa is the namesake for the general community area, Hermosa as a community is generally defined as being the tract of land south of Fullerton (2400 N) to Bloomingdale Ave (1800 N), west of the Milwaukee District/North Line, and east of Cicero Ave (4800 W).
 Zip codes: 60639, 60647.
 Unofficially, Hermosa is generally recognized as bounded by the land north of North Ave (1600 N) and west of Pulaski Ave (4000 W).

 Kelvyn Park

 Kelvyn Park's boundaries are north of Fullerton Ave (2400 N) to Belmont Ave (3200 N), west of the Milwaukee District/North Line, and east of Cicero Ave (4800 W).
 ZIP codes: 60639, 60641.

 Aldermanic wards

 As of 2014, the majority of Hermosa was located within the boundaries of the 31st ward and the 30th ward.
 A controversial aldermanic remap has left the Hermosa community area relegated to 4 wards; with the majority of the community still located within the 31st Ward.
 Hermosa is also located within the 35th ward, 26th ward, and 36th ward starting in 2015.
 The aldermanic remap has left the Hermosa community area politically fractured.
-Nonetheless, this allows Hermosa to have a definite "political status" in Chicago.